thecodingmachine/graphqlite/docs/pagination.md

 Notice that:

 - the method return type MUST BE `Porpaginas\Result` or a class implementing `Porpaginas\Result`
-- you MUST add a `@return` statement to help GraphQL-Controllers find the type of the list
+- you MUST add a `@return` statement to help GraphQLite find the type of the list

 Once this is done, you can paginate directly from your GraphQL query: